Harf logo

 01 The Mission

-Urdu is a language of poetry, play, and the everyday, but for most kids growing up around it, the only way in is a textbook or a religious class.
+Urdu is a language of poetry, longing, and the everyday — but for most people growing up around it, the only way in is a textbook or a religious class.
 We thought there should be a third door.
-Harf is short videos, silly puppets, and the language a kid actually wants to hang out with.
-We're starting with ages 6 to 12 because that's where the gap is widest and the joy lands hardest.
+Harf is live classes, short videos, and the language as it was always meant to feel.
+Learn in a batch, catch up on recordings, or just hang around and let it grow on you.
+However you find your way in, you're welcome here.

 02 The Logo